SadeghMahmoudpour/garage/README.md

 This garage system is designed to be flexible, accommodating any number of floors dynamically.
 Each floor can specify excluded vehicle types, allowing for specific restrictions such as preventing vans from parking on the first floor.

-### Vehicle Classes and Interfaces

-The implementation includes three distinct vehicle classes: Car, Van, and Motorcycle.
-Each vehicle class adheres to the VehicleInterface, which defines methods for retrieving the type and size of the vehicle.
-This structured design enhances code clarity, making it easier to extend and maintain.

 ### Interface Abstraction

 To promote modularity and flexibility, three interfaces are employed: